Parts zinc plated, gears and linkages lubricated and tested.

 I removed the dash and labeled the wire loom, quite a job!
 The wire loom still has to be removed from the car, this is a bit difficult due to the small hole in the firewall through wich the loom has to be pulled.
-The wire loom I have to reproduce as it has been worn a bit at some places.
-This also will be a hell of a job, as I do not have this much experience in wiring.
+The wire loom is in a bit of a bad shape, I’ll have to see if I’m going to fix it or go the lazy and expensive path and buy a new one.

-I made some more room, the stripping process is going pretty fast as it is a not very difficult job.
+The removing more parts process is going pretty fast as it is a not very difficult job.
 The most important thing is to make pictures and label everything.
 Removing the engine will be easy with this much space in the engine bay.
 I also did some labeling of the main wire loom.

 Removed the fuel tank.
 No rust to be found here.